Where the Legend Began?

 This is not to diminish the significance of El Paso in Border Patrol history.
 It is believed that Frank Berkshire drafted his proposals for the formation of the Border Patrol while working in his El Paso office.
 Evidence suggests that the building housing his office, the Mills Building, still stands today.
 The letterhead in this document provides further details.

-For more information, visit The Great Sector and Station Debate: Myths vs. Facts in Border Patrol History on This Week in USBP History, Vol. 102.
+For more information, visit The Great Sector and Station Debate: Myths vs. Facts in Border Patrol History.

 However, historical records indicate that El Paso was neither the site of the inaugural "sector" nor the first station.
 In 1924, when funding was secured (pg.
 240), the initial U.S. Border Patrol "sectors" and stations were established simultaneously across the nation.